joseorono/color-palette-manager/docs/requirements/tools-sections.md

 # Color Tools
 - [ ] Color Mixer: Allow users to mix two or more colors to create a new one.
 This could be done by averaging their RGB or HSL values.
 You could offer a simple two-color mixer or a more advanced version that lets users set mixing ratios.
-    - It should still provide a button to generate a palette with the color using the ?baseColor= query parameter.
+    - It should still provide a button to generate a palette with the color using the ?basedOnColor= query parameter.

 - [ ] Color Naming Tool: A tool that allows users to input a color and instantly see its name.
 This could be done using a color name library or a large JSON dataset.
     - This is basically already implemented in color-name-test.tsx, but it could be a standalone tool.
-    - It should still provide a button to generate a palette with the color using the ?baseColor= query parameter.
+    - It should still provide a button to generate a palette with the color using the ?basedOnColor= query parameter.

 - [ ] Color Palette Extractor: A standalone, simplified version of your core image-based palette generation.
 This tool could focus purely on extracting the most dominant colors from an image without the full palette management interface.
     - It should still provide a button to open the generated Palette in the palette editor using the ?colors= query parameter.